 This clause in a contract gives both parties a fixed time limit for filing a lawsuit in case of a contract breach.
 This contract clause cannot conflict with any existing law and many states do not enforce a shorter statute of limitations than what is already mentioned.

-While the statute of limitations clause is not applicable in criminal cases, it is often used when a party wants to sue for medical malpractice or in case of a consumer debt because creditors have a certain amount of time in which to collect on the debt.
+While the statute of limitations clause is not applicable in criminal cases, it is often used when a party wants to sue for medical malpractice or due to consumer debt because creditors have a certain amount of time in which to collect on the debt.

 Time is of the Essence clause

-The sunset clause, if present in the contract, sets an outer time limit on the contract’s viability.
-If either of the parties has not been able to consummate the contemplated transaction by the set date in the clause, either party has the right to walk away from the contract.
+The sunset clause, if present in a contract, sets an outer time limit on the contract’s viability.
+If either of the parties is unable to consummate the contemplated transaction by the set date in the clause, either party has the right to walk away from the contract.

 Attorney Fees clause

 In the event of a contract breach, this clause helps provide the injured party attorney fees that were accumulated during the legal proceedings.
 This often includes incidentals such as court fees.

 This helps businesses to protect their trade secrets and keep other business matters confidential.
 The confidential clause bars the receiving party from disclosing information specified under specific circumstances.
 This might be included in any contract, but they are also found in stand-alone contracts called confidentiality agreements or non-disclosure agreements.